 This devotional was written by Jim Liebelt

-We must never forget nor take for granted Jesus’ suffering – “the long walk is part of the gift.”
+We must never forget nor take for granted Jesus’ suffering as — “the long walk is part of the gift.”
 As the prophet Isaiah foretold, “By his wounds, we are healed.”
-Gibson’s Passion has done Christians a great favor by shocking us into a fresh understanding of the extent and cost of God’s love.
+Today, may we gain a fresh understanding of the extent and cost of God’s love.

 1. What difference in your life does it make to be reminded of the suffering that Jesus went through on your behalf?

 2. Pray, giving thanks for God’s great love – and for Jesus’ willingness to undergo such extreme suffering to pay the penalty for our sins.

 For more information and resources please visit HomeWord.com.